Money Is A Symbol

 After an executive planning meeting, the boss was in a quandary.
 He had to fire somebody.
 He had narrowed it down to one of two people, Debra or Jack.
-It was an impossible decision.
+It seemed like an impossible decision.
 After mulling it over in his mind, he decided he would fire the first one who used the water-cooler the next morning.

 After partying all night, Debra came in with a horrible hangover.
 She went to the water-cooler to take an aspirin.
 The boss approached her and said “Debra, I’ve never done this before, but I have to lay you or Jack off”.
-Debra said, ” I don’t feel very well this morning, could you jack-off?”
+Debra said, ” I don’t feel very well this morning boss, could you just jack-off?”

 Shhh!
 I told you it was off-color!

 That my friend, wraps up the third of our Critical Three, and leads us to the primary thing that can interfere with the successful development of any one or all three of them — The Silent Spoiler: Fear!
 Please continue by advancing to the fourth step in our travel along the Bridge to Success: the “Silent Spoiler.”

 This is one of the items within the “Factor of Five” that could cause a retardation in the success of your efforts regarding the “Critical Three.”
 With that in mind, please be extremely aware of the importance of this element.